 AI Receptionist Guide / Dental Practices / Miami

-- A full-time front-desk hire in this field averages about $46,500 a year, while TaskChad runs $129 to $500 a month for round-the-clock bilingual coverage.
+- 01A full-time front-desk hire in this field averages about $46,500 a year, while TaskChad's current public Voice Receptionist is $200 a month with an eight-hour talk-time allowance and reviewed activation.
 (BLS, 43-6013)

-- A study of 4,280 inbound dental calls across 26 practices found 38% went unanswered, and about 71% of dental appointments are still booked by phone.
+- 04A study of 4,280 inbound dental calls across 26 practices found 38% went unanswered, and about 71% of dental appointments are still booked by phone.
 (Peerlogic, 2026)

-- Roughly 71.5% of Miami residents, about 329,000 people, are Hispanic or Latino, which makes a fluently bilingual phone line the default the city expects, not an add-on.
+- 05Roughly 71.5% of Miami residents, about 329,000 people, are Hispanic or Latino, which makes a fluently bilingual phone line the default the city expects, not an add-on.
 (US Census Bureau, ACS 5-Year 2024)

 A new patient's first visit produces roughly $200 to $350 in immediate production.
 Set that beside a median Miami household income of $62,462 a year, which works out to about $1,201 a week, and the same $200 to $350 is a real decision for the family on the other end of the line, close to a third of a week's pay.
 Price-aware callers like that do not leave a second voicemail.
 They keep dialing until a person picks up, and whichever Miami practice answers first books the visit and the family behind it.